Mixed Faces Wild Spaces

 Our Free Programs

-Freedom By The Fire: Nature x Liberation X Community.
-Join us monthly as we come together around the fire to learn from one another about the movement for collective liberation in our own lives and communitiesConnecting on the Rail Trail (Registration will open in July!): In beautiful partnership with Finca Luna Búho.
+Freedom By The Fire (click here to fill out interest survey!): Nature x Liberation X Community.
+Join us monthly as we come together around the fire to learn from one another about the movement for collective liberation in our own lives and communitiesConnecting on the Rail Trail : In beautiful partnership with Finca Luna Búho.
 Join us for a free and recurring community event series along the Ashuwillticook Bike Trail in the Berkshire/Taconic Region.
 Run by and for people of historically underrepresented identities in the outdoors, together we will go biking, riding, walking, birding, foraging, plant IDing, exploring queer ecology, and much more!Pop Up Nature Based Skills Shares, Adventures, and Workshops: Foraging, queer ecology hikes, tracking, shelter-building, intro to tent camping, and more!

 Sliding Scale Events and Services